allamand/katacoda-scenarios/orangecasskop/step3.md

   Phase:                       Running
   Seedlist:
     cassandra-demo-dc1-rack1-0.cassandra-demo-dc1-rack1.default
-    cassandra-demo-dc1-rack2-0.cassandra-demo-dc1-rack2.default
 ```

-In this example, We have deployed 3 Racks so we have 3 different status, one for each racks,
+In this example, We have deployed 1 Cassandra Pod in dc1 for rack1.
-anbd a global state **Last Cluster Action Status**
+Casskop return status for each Rack (just one in this case) and a global state **Last Cluster Action Status**

 By default, CassKop manage the cluster seed list with 3 seeds per datacenters.